Geraldo568/alx-pre_course/0x01-git/README.md

-It's a good day to work hard
+It's cool to do something today